Analysis | UniCredit’s Andrea Orcel Shows That Cash Is Still King

 Investors like the story.
 The shares jumped 11% Thursday, bringing their gain for the year to nearly 70% after a tough 2020.
 But its valuation remains low.
 Investors want evidence that Orcel can deliver.

 He came up with this plan after just seven months in the job during which he was also in long talks over the ultimately impossible takeover of Italy’s oldest and most troubled bank, Banca Monte dei Paschi di Siena.
-And he carved out time to attend hearings in Spain, where he is suing Banco Santander for up 76 million euros because it changed its mind on making him their CEO in 2019.
+And he carved out time to attend hearings in Spain, where he sued Banco Santander for up 76 million euros because it changed its mind on making him their CEO in 2019.
+He won that fight Friday when the Madrid court ordered the Spanish bank to pay him 68 million euros.
+Santander said it disagreed strongly with the ruling and was confident it would win on appeal.

 Aside from the strategy, there are big risks to the outlook for all European banks: Covid has not gone away, and another major slowdown with less government support could very likely see a return of the bad-loan problems that Italy has only just got under control from a decade ago.